TharickPascoal/2022-Nat_Comm_Pascoal_etal/README.md

 # 2022-Nat_Comm_Pascoal_etal

-The codes were implemented in the R Statistical software v3.1.2 using lavaan package
+The structural equation model codes were implemented in the R Statistical software v3.1.2 using lavaan package.

 # Installing and executing the code